JungleGim/PyDash_Builder/Project_Tracker.md

 Build Date: 11/17/2025

 # Global TODO list
-* Fixes: XML integration
-    - Make the 'save dash config' function
-        + use the existing "genXML" functions for this.
-Will have to update the functions a bit to know which of the tuple list of args to use (dash vs editor) but the actual XML generation is the same, so may as well use what's already built
-        + TODO code changes:
-            * finish the "gen_dashCFG" function in the "mainwindow" file
-            * make the dash config generation code
-* Output package
-    - After the "save dash config" part is done, work on the output package
-    - Make a function to place the dash definition (XML + any needed IMG files) into a zip - named the same as the dash config file + date/time
-* code documentation
-    - Update all the functions/methods and include proper text and input attribute/type entires similar to the main CAN channel class
-    - make a full user guide word file / PDF and upload to github
+* Initial Conditions / Load
+	- Currently when the program loads, there are some default values being applied.
+This kind of results in a messy first "open" dialoge where nothing has been entered but the "Existing configuration" check thinks so.
+	- Update the initial open conditions to ensure it's blank slate and that way the first time someone clicks "open" there's not an annoying error message.
+	- The default values really should only be added if "new" is clicked.
+	- Fixing the above would be a great time to also incorporate the basics of the "enable buttons if new config started" TODO item as well. it'll all basically fall into the same thing where the program opening should default to things disabled and then once a "new" config is created it'll enable buttons (and menu items).

 * System Fonts
 	- Find and implement a list of the available fonts for the builder to use with widgets
+	- List of potential fonts googling around
+		+ Liberation Sans
+		+ Liberation Serif
+		+ Liberation Mono
+		+ Others
+			* Anton
+			* Archivo Narrow
+			* Lemon
+			* Sui Generis (MoTec Font)
+			* Migrogramma D Bold Extended
+			* (some sort of vintage looking automotive font like Hundell)
+		+ These are also some fonts considered but just not different enough
+			* Public Sans / IBM Plex Sans / Fira Sans
+			* DM Sans / Roboto / Ubutu / Overpass
+			* Futura
+			* EB Garamond / Gentrium / Open Baskerville
+			* Libre Baskerville / Alegreya / Cormorant
+			* Gelasio
+			* IBM Plex Mono / Fira Mono

 # Finalization
 * When all done with first rev
     - Make a whole new dash configuration from scratch with the builder and then test if it functions with the pydash app.
 IT HAS TO BE SEAMLESS so make sure its completely working.